AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal.md

 ## Alternate alias for Brand Portal url {#tenant-alias-for-portal-url}

 Brand Portal 6.4.3 onwards, organizations can have one alternate (alias) URL for existing URL of their Brand Portal tenant.
 The alias URL can be created by having an alternate prefix in the URL.
+If tenant name is greater than 32 characters then tenant alias needs to be created.
 Note that only the prefix of the Brand Portal URL can be customized and not the entire URL.
 For example, an organization with existing domain `geomettrix.brand-portal.adobe.com` can get `geomettrixinc.brand-portal.adobe.com` created on request.

 However, AEM Author instance can be [configured](../using/configure-aem-assets-with-brand-portal.md) only with the tenant id URL and not with tenant alias (alternate) URL.